etwright1/uncontrolledrocketreentries/README.md

 The CelesTrak satellite catalogue was accessed on 5 May 2022, and is included in the Input data directory.

 Datasets from the Gridded Population of the World 4 (GPWv4) are used for population data, using both 2020 and 2005 values, with half degree (55 km) latitude bins.
 Specifically, population counts are used, which are then converted to density values.
-The data are also inlcuded in the Input data directory for convenience.
+The data are also included in the Input data directory for convenience.

 T. S. Kelso, Satellite Catalogue, CelesTrak.
-Accessed 5 May (2022).
+Accessed 5 May 2022.
 At: http://celestrak.com/

 The Center for International Earth Science Information Network - CIESIN.
 Gridded Population of the World, Version 4.11 (GPWv4): UN WPP-Adjusted Population Count.
-Accessed 31 January (2022).
+Accessed 31 January 2022.
 At: https://sedac.ciesin.columbia.edu/data/collection/gpw-v4

 # Data values in text

-The May 1992-2022 casualty expectation estimate is calculated using 'make_hist_wf_and_cas_exp.py'.
+The May 1992-2022 casualty expectation estimate is calculated using 'make_hist_wf_and_cas_exp.py'

-The casualty expectation corresponding to the 651 rocket bodies (RBs) with perigee < 600 km is found using 'find_casualty_risk.py'
+The casualty expectation corresponding to the 651 rocket bodies (RBs) with perigee < 600 km is calculated using 'find_casualty_risk.py'

-The casualty expectation corresponding to a 10 year average weighting function is found using 'future_casualty_expectation.py'
+The casualty expectation corresponding to a 10-year average weighting function is calculated using 'future_casualty_expectation.py'

 # Plots